clatworthylab/bulkBCRseq/README.md

 ```

 ## Note!
 If you are starting from fastq files directly, please change the 2nd column in the `.txt` file (path to `.cram`) to path to `_R1_001.fastq.gz` (read1) instead.
-If your read1 suffix isn't this pattern, please modify the `R1PATTERN` variable after cloning this repository, in here directly:
+If your read1/read2 suffix isn't this pattern, please modify the `R1PATTERN` and `R2PATTERN` variables after cloning this repository, in here directly:
 https://github.com/clatworthylab/bulkBCRseq/blob/3d17a2752a6b482f50c0b8d211db94ddf5e655d1/BIN/Read_processing_and_quality.py#L3641-L3643